mrocklin/thesis/blas-lapack-implementations.md

 #### Automatically Tuned Linear Algebra Software (ATLAS)

-The ATLAS system benchmarks several possible implementations with different block-size parameters on an architecture before installation.
-ATLAS \cite{ATLAS} is able to intelligently select block sizes to fit the memory hierarchy and even selects between different available execution paths with LAPACK.
-ATLAS was the first successful use of automated methods in this domain and remains in widespread use.
+The ATLAS\cite{ATLAS} system produces a BLAS/LAPACK implementation specialized to a particular hardware architecture.
+It does this by empirically benchmarking BLAS/LAPACK directly against that target architecture.
+It tunes various parameters like block-size to fit the memory hierarchy and selects between various valid execution paths within LAPACK.
+ATLAS was the first successful use of automated methods in this domain and remains in widespread use today.
 It is the commonly installed software solution on standard Linux distributions.

 #### GOTO BLAS